| | |

 Whipped Cream:

-1 cup heavy whipping cream, ice cold
+• 1 cup heavy whipping cream ice cold

-2 tbsp powdered sugar, more if desired
+• 2 tbsp powdered sugar more if desired

-1 tsp lemon zest
+• 1 tsp lemon zest

-1 tsp lemon juice
+• 1 tsp lemon juice

-1/2 tsp vanilla
+• ½ tsp vanilla

-Adjust the oven rack to the middle position and preheat the oven to 350 degrees.
-Coat a 9 inch round cake pan with coconut oil cooking spray.
+• Adjust the oven rack to the middle position and preheat the oven to 350 degrees.
+Coat a 9-inch round cake pan with coconut oil cooking spray.

-Whisk together the flour, baking powder, and salt in a bowl.
+• Prepare the cake by whisking the flour, baking powder, and salt in a bowl.

-Place into the oven and bake until the top is lightly golden and a wooden skewer inserted into the center of the cake comes out clean, about 35-45 minutes, rotating pan halfway through baking.
-Let the cake cool in the pan for at least 30 minutes.
+• Bake the cake by placing it into the oven and bake until the top is lightly golden and a wooden skewer inserted into the center of the cake comes out clean, about 35-45 minutes, rotating the pan halfway through baking.

 Side Note: Don’t forget about entering the GIVEAWAY!